scottoffen/fluenthttpclient/README.md

 _client.UsingRoute("/repos/scottoffen/grapevine/issues");
 ```

 You'll notice that this is the only extension method on `HttpClient` of those listed here.
-This method actually returns a `RestRequestMessageBuilder`, and all other request configuration methods below are extension methods on that class.
+This method actually returns an instance of `HttpRequestMessageBuilder`, and all other request configuration methods below are extension methods on that class.

 ### Authentication